News & Media

 (303) 269-8068

-The Communications Office at Regis Jesuit High School manages relationships with the media and the general public related to the brand and identity of the school.
+The Marketing & Communications Office at Regis Jesuit High School manages relationships with the media and the general public related to the brand and identity of the school.
 We have cataloged a comprehensive portfolio of logos and images representative of the school's visual identity and maintain a stylebook of communications standards to ensure consistency in written content coming from and referencing Regis Jesuit High School and its associated programs.

 Outlined below are our policies, expectations and general standards regarding these areas.
-We appreciate efforts to adhere to these protocols standards when writing or reporting about Regis Jesuit High School.
+We appreciate efforts to adhere to these protocols and standards when writing or reporting about Regis Jesuit High School.

 List of 5 items.